RingBase/broker/README.md

 $ rake broker
 ```

-### Simulator
+### Simulator - Publishing
-You can start the Invoca endpoint simulator by running
+You can start the interactive Invoca publisher simulator (say that ten times fast) by running

 ```
-$ rake simulator
+$ rake simulator:start
 ```

+This starts an IRB session where you can enter commands to mimic sending events from Invoca.
 The following methods are supported, which send events to the Broker over AMQP:

 `Invoca.send_call_start` - Send a call_start event